-HRSA recommends that you supply an email address to Grants.gov on the grant opportunity synopsis page when accessing the NOFO (also known as "Instructions" on Grants.gov) or application package.
-This allows Grants.gov to email organizations that supply an email address in the event the NOFO is changed and/or republished on Grants.gov before its closing date.
+If you are reading this notice of funding opportunity (NOFO) (also known as "Instructions" on Grants.gov) and reviewing or preparing the workspace application package, you will automatically be notified in the event HRSA changes and/or republishes the NOFO on Grants.gov before its closing date.
 Responding to an earlier version of a modified notice may result in a less competitive or ineligible application.
-Please note you are ultimately responsible for reviewing the Find Grant Opportunities page for all information relevant to desired opportunities.
+Please note, you are ultimately responsible for reviewing the For Applicants page for all information relevant to desired opportunities.